dshin25k/projds/README.md

     post will take one row of `posts` table, which stores headers and contents.

+-   `posts` table will have a `rowid` column created with `GENERATED ALWAYS AS IDENTITY` clause to assign a unique identity per each row.

 -   `tags` column will be added to `posts` table to enable searching by tags. `tags` column will have array data type so that it can store multiple tags per post.